jfharden/post-timestamp-app-poc/docs/system-design.md

       sustained over a long period this may not be a problem)
     * ConsumedWriteCapacityUnits - How much write capacity you are using

+We should also monitor the general health of the web api.
+This could be achieved by sending known synthetic traffic through the system, or more likely allow the posting lambda to also respond to a get request to acknowledge it is alive.
+If we were using a custom domain this would be easy with Route53 health checks looking at the domain (or an external service such as Pingdom).

-We could potentially also monitor the cost of the solution by setting up an AWS Budget for a well known tag applied to every resource and creating a budget alert.
+We could also monitor the cost of the solution by setting up an AWS Budget for a well known tag applied to every resource and creating a budget alert.

 We would probably not want to alert an on call engineer for all of these (or even most), but for select metrics,